 I took the inside measurements of the box bottom, and added the height of the sides to it and cut some wrapping paper.
-(I added a little bit to allow some extra room with the paper)
+A little bit extra was added to allow some room with the paper.

 I drew a line on each of the four corners and then used my scissors to cut the corner to allow the paper to fold back on itself once placed inside the box.

 You can see that the cut corners worked really well, and I have a slight lip on the paper all the way around that will be trimmed later.

 Here’s the secret to hiding the bleed in the paint.
 I used Heirloom Traditions Dark Antiquing Patina, which is basically tinted decoupage medium.
 If I were to do this project again, I would use my favorite Smoked Glaze.
 It gives such a better color.